 - Repeat dunking and/or pour wax over fire starters until they are well coated.

 Once they are cooled, they will store until needed.
-I couldn’t wait until the fall to use it, though.
+I couldn’t wait to use it, though.
 We took it out to the firepit and laid a few sticks for a tiny fire.
 It was hot, but we

 roasted burned marshmallows anyway.